ajitagupta/core-java-mini-projects/README.md

 5. asf

 ## 1. Introduction
-In our first two classes we cover the concepts class, primitive data types, Wrapper classes, arithmetics, variable types (static, local, instance) and the Scanner class.
+In our first two classes we cover the concepts class, primitive data types, Wrapper classes, arithmetics, variable types (static, local, instance), and the Scanner class.

 `Book.java` is the corresponding assignment.